Held over a period of two days, Kohgen featured some 30 events that welcomed participants from various generations.

 Pilgrimage to temples offers the experience of Buddhist prayer chanting, Buddhist vegetarian dishes, and fire-offering rituals

 At Gohyakurakanji Temple, visitors savored a selection of vegetarian dishes prepared without meat or fish based on the dietary restrictions of Buddhist monks.
-Then, they observed the 500 statues of disciples of Buddha (Gohyaku Rakan) at the temple
+Then, they observed the 500 statues of disciples of Buddha (Gohyaku Rakan) at the temple’s hall.

 At the main hall of Ryusenji Temple, also known as Meguro Fudo-son, visitors observed a traditional Goma ritual (fire ceremony), in which offerings and wooden sticks with prayers and wishes written on them are burned in a fire.